neuralmagic/deepsparse/examples/sparsestream/README.md

 ## `CONFIGURING API`

-In order to connect with the Twitter streaming API, you will need to get access to the `consumer key`, `consumer secret`, `access token` and `access token secret` which you’ll receive after applying for a Twitter app via the [Twitter developer site](https://developer.twitter.com/en).
-You'll get access to these tokens after your app is approved by Twitter.
-Afterwards, add these four tokens to the `config.yaml` file before starting your stream.
+In order to connect with the Twitter streaming API, access to the `consumer key`, `consumer secret`, `access token` and `access token secret` is required before getting started.
+These tokens will be available after applying for a Twitter app via the [Twitter developer site](https://developer.twitter.com/en).
+Afterwards, add these four tokens to the `config.yaml` file before starting the stream.

 ## `START STREAM`